Earth Notes: Solar PV Rent-a-Roof: A Renter View (2022)Updated 2023-04-19.

 The domestic installation was/is on the house of freeholder owner-occupier friends of mine.

-The roofline was such that I put monocrystaline on the WSW-facing slope, and amorphous on the ENE slope.
+The roofline was such that I put monocrystalline on the WSW-facing slope, and amorphous on the ENE slope.

 The total installation cost for ~2.6kWp of the entire MCS-compliant system, including labour, VAT, etc, was just slightly under £11k in early 2011.
-(The book value was put at exactly £11k for simplicity, which therefore doesn't quite cover management time and legals.)
+(The book value was put at exactly £11k for simplicity, which therefore does not quite cover management time and legals, and maybe forgone interest on a deposit account or some such.)

 A generation meter only (no export meter) was installed with the system.
 So exports are deemed to be 50% of generation.